Government Schools Education Council

 - one education member chosen from nominations of organisations representing preschool parents.

-The Council met six times between 1 July 2014 and 30 June 2015 including a joint meeting with the Non-government Schools Education Council in October 2014, to discuss matters of mutual interest.
-The key issue examined was that of strategies for progressing parental engagement in learning within the ACT.
-The discussion was led by Dr Stacey Fox from the Australian Research Alliance for Children and Youth (ARACY).
+The council met six times between 1 July 2013 and 30 June 2014 including a joint meeting with the Non-government Schools Education Council in November 2013 to discuss matters of mutual interest.

 |Mr John Darcy||Education member representing Canberra Preschool Society||1/6|